-Pianist Emanuel Ax has a long association with the New York Philharmonic, including being named an Honorary Member of the Society, and serving as the 2012–13 season Mary and James G. Wallach Artist-in-Residence.
-Born in modern day Lvov, Poland, he moved to Winnipeg, Canada, with his family when he was a young boy.
-Mr. Ax made his New York debut in the Young Concert Artists Series, and in 1974 won the first Arthur Rubinstein International Piano Competition in Tel Aviv.
+Born in modern day Lvov, Poland, Emanuel Ax moved to Winnipeg, Canada, with his family as a young boy.
+He made his New York debut in the Young Concert Artists Series, and in 1974 won the first Arthur Rubinstein International Piano Competition in Tel Aviv.
 In 1975 he won the Michaels Award of Young Concert Artists, followed four years later by the Avery Fisher Prize.

-Mr. Ax has been a Sony Classical exclusive recording artist since 1987.
-He has received Grammy Awards for two volumes of his cycle of Haydn’s piano sonatas, and made a series of Grammy-winning recordings of Beethoven and Brahms sonatas for cello and piano with Yo-Yo Ma.
-In the 2004–05 season, Mr. Ax contributed to an International Emmy Award–winning BBC documentary commemorating the Holocaust that aired on the 60th anniversary of the liberation of Auschwitz.
-In 2013 his recording Variations received the Echo Klassik Award for Solo Recording of the Year (19th-century music / piano).
+A Sony Classical exclusive recording artist since 1987, Mr. Ax has received Grammy Awards for the second and third volumes of his Haydn piano sonata cycle, as well as for his series with Yo-Yo Ma of the Beethoven and Brahms sonatas for cello and piano.
+In 2004–05 he contributed to an International Emmy Award–winning BBC documentary commemorating the Holocaust that aired on the 60th anniversary of the liberation of Auschwitz.
+His recording Variations received the Echo Klassik Award for Solo Recording of the Year in 2013.

-Emanuel Ax is a fellow of the American Academy of Arts and Sciences and holds honorary doctorates of music from Skidmore College, Yale University, and Columbia University.
+Emanuel Ax is a Fellow of the American Academy of Arts and Sciences and holds honorary doctorates from Skidmore College, Yale University, and Columbia University.